-Prior to 1962, Arunachal was a part of Assam and people knew it as North Eastern Frontier Agency.
-In the year 1972 it was declared a union territory and ultimately in 1987 it finally became the 24th state of our country.
+Before 1962, Arunachal was a part of Assam and people knew it as North Eastern Frontier Agency.
+In the year 1972, it was declared a union territory and ultimately in 1987 it finally became the 24th state of our country.
 Arunachal is undoubtedly one of the most picturesque states in the land.
 Located at the far corner of the Northeastern side of the country it is famous for its omnipresent natural beauty.
 It is sharing the international borders with Bhutan at the west and Myanmar at the east and China at the North.
 The beautiful state is known as the ‘Land of the Dawn’.

 Bomdila Monastery was founded in the year 1965.
 It is a very sacred place for the followers of Mahayana Buddhism.

-The viewpoint – Offers a majestic view of the surrounding Himalayan range and valleys.
+The viewpoint – offers a majestic view of the surrounding Himalayan range and valleys.
 Nechipu pass is also visible from here.

 Dirang - It is 42 km from Bomdila.
 This scenic village entertains visitors with the pleasing beauty of nature.
 The attractions at Dirang include

 Sangti Valley – This pristine valley offers a panoramic view of the surrounding landscape.
 Just 7 km from Dirang.
-Apart from the flowing brook, valley, dense forest and mountains; it is also a birdwatchers paradise.
+Apart from the flowing brook, valley, dense forest and mountains; it is also a birdwatcher's paradise.

 Kalachakra Gumpha – A very old ( nearly 500 years) monastery and must visit for those who love to spend time in Dirang.

 The most renowned tourist place in Arunachal.
 It is the headquarter of the Tawang district and the biggest tourist destination in the state.
 The place is most famous for the Tawang Monastery.
-The Twang monastery is the largest monastery of India and the second largest in the Asian continent.
+The Twang monastery is the largest monastery in India and the second largest in the Asian continent.
 The monastery which is also known as ‘Galden Namgyal Lhatse’ was built in the year 1860-61 by Merak Lama Lodre Gyamtso.
 The place is for the Mahayana sect of Buddhism.
 Apart from its spiritual and historical significance, it is quite acclaimed for its architectural brilliance.
 The Monastery is a treasure trove of old Buddhist scriptures (including the gold-lettered ones) some very valuable and old manuscripts, books, murals, and images.
 The 18 feet high statue of Lord Buddha inside the huge assembly hall is a sight to remember.
 The monastery is situated nearly 10000 feet above sea level.
-The monastery offers a majestic view of the snow capped Himalayan Mountains.
+The monastery offers a majestic view of the snow-capped Himalayan Mountains.
 The charming town of Tawang is close to the Indo –Bhutan border.
 The entire land is breathtakingly beautiful with high mountains dotted with waterfalls, valleys, and lakes.
 It is an ideal combination of spirituality and nature’s marvel.

-Tawang war memorial is a 40 feet structure built in the memory of the Indian soldiers who sacrificed their lives in the 1962 Indo- China war.
+The Tawang war memorial is a 40 feet structure built in memory of the Indian soldiers who sacrificed their lives in the 1962 Indo- China war.

 Ita Fort - A fine example of Brick made forts in India. it is situated at the heart of the capital.
 The popular notion is the city derived its name from this fort.
 The fort was built by one of the Jitari dynasty kings called Ramachandra.